barnabas243/lscc-website/content/collections/pages/en/calendar.md

     end_time: '16:00'
     type: events
     enabled: true
-seo_description: "Come and be a part of our weekly services and special events.
-Check out what's happening using the calendar below."
+seo_description: 'Stay updated with events and activities at Living Streams Christian Church.
+Check our calendar for upcoming services, programs, and special events.'
 ---